sohambhambere50/Hangman-Game-/README.md

 # Hangman-Game-
 The Hangman is a word guessing game developed in a python using basic functions.
 This game help me in understanding python more in my initial day's while learning python.
+# This is a interesting game
+# Deveoped for fun